Bastacyclop/Sparkle/README.md

 ### Other examples

-For a more in deep example you can look at [snaked](https://github.com/RustSparkle/Snaked).
+For a more in depth example you can look at [snaked](https://github.com/RustSparkle/Snaked).

 ## Notes